In IEEE single precision, numbers have the form

 is true

-- Show that for arbitrary square matrices
+Show that for arbitrary square matrices and

 the following